 One of the adopted goals of the Jurupa Unified School District is to assist in advancing the use of technology to enhance student learning.
 Access to Jurupa Unified School District technology is a privilege, not a right, and students enrolled in District programs or activities must follow District guidelines and procedures regarding acceptable use of technology.
 All Jurupa Unified School District students and their parents/guardians shall sign the Acceptable Use of Technology Agreement prior to using District technological resources.
-The Jurupa Unified School District shall make a diligent effort to filter any inappropriate or harmful matter accessible through the Internet, and students shall also take responsibility not to initiate access to inappropriate or harmful matter while using District technology and or civil or criminal liability.
-For more information on the acceptable use of technology, please contact the school site principal or Director of Education- Information Technology, at 951-360-4185.
+The Jurupa Unified School District shall make a diligent effort to filter any inappropriate or harmful matter accessible through the Internet, and students shall also take responsibility not to initiate access to inappropriate or harmful matter while using District technology.
+Violation of this policy may result in disciplinary action and the loss of the privilege to use the technology and or civil or criminal liability.
+For more information on the acceptable use of technology, please contact the school site principal or Director of Education-Information Technology, at 951-360-4185.
 EC 48980